Vindexus/HeresyWorld/classes/assassin.md

 You have focused your training on either the blade or the rifle.
 Choose one:

  - **Blademaster**: Once per encounter you may reroll one d6 of a Hack & Slash or Unsuspecting Strike roll
- - **Sharpshooter**: Once per encounter you may reroll one d6 of a Volley or Called Shot roll
+ - **Sharpshooter**: Once per encounter you may reroll one d6 of a Aim and Fire or Called Shot roll

 ### Silent Strike
 Your Unsuspecting Strike also prevents your target from raising the alarm, describe how.